mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

         return self.share0[0].shape
 ```

-Note that thanks to TensorFlow, tensor shapes can be known at graph creation time, meaning we don't have to do anything ourselves to keep track of this.
+Note that thanks to TensorFlow we can know the tensor shapes at graph creation time, meaning we don't have to keep track of this ourselves.

 ## Simple operations

-With this in place we can begin to define the graph construction methods for secure operations.
-The first one is `add`, where the resulting graph simply instructs the two servers to locally combine the shares they each have using a subgraph created by `crt_add`.
+Since a secure operation is often expressed in terms of several TensorFlow operations as seen below, as a convenient way of managing complexity while constructing the computation graph we use abstract operations such as `add`, `mul`, and `dot`.
+The first one is `add`, where the resulting graph simply instructs the two servers to locally combine the shares they each have using a subgraph constructed by `crt_add`.

 ```python
 def add(x, y):